Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 I just got engaged, do I need a prenuptial agreement?

 A prenuptial agreement (prenup) is an important document that can help safeguard your assets in the case of a divorce.
 A prenup can include terms to determine how any assets you own or come to own should be treated in the event of a divorce.
+A Prenup is not at present legally binding but where the agreement is entered into and the requirements are complied with the law will usually uphold them.
 However it is important to recognise that this does not mean that if you enter into a prenup you are more likely to get divorced.

 I am moving in with my partner, what do I do?